vanzin/jEdit/README.SRC.txt

  - run                run jEdit runs the jEdit-version in the build-folder, configured in build.properties.
   If there isn't any, it builds it in front of execution.

+ - run-debug          run jEdit with debug listening enabled runs the jEdit-version in the build-folder, configured in build.properties.
+  If there isn't any, it builds it in front of execution.
+  The debug listening for this JVM is enabled.

  - docs-html          generate HTML docs (needs xsltproc) builds the online help in HTML-format in the build-folder, configured in build.properties.